Knights of the Sky

 A MicroProse action-strategy game titled Knights of the Sky (actually a Sega Genesis port of 1992's The Ancient Art of War in the Skies) was also completed in 1994 but never released.

-Tommo purchased the rights to this game and digitally publishes it through its Retroism brand in 2015.
+Tommo purchased the rights to this game and digitally published it through its Retroism brand in 2015.

 Gameplay

-Knights of the Sky came with multiple gameplay options including full World War 1 campaign, single dogfight, head to head and flight training.
+Knights of the Sky has multiple gameplay options including full World War 1 campaign, single dogfight, head to head and flight training.

-The World War 1 campaign mode involved moving through a series of missions.
-Each mission contained an objective (ex: bomb a specific German airport behind enemy lines) as well as a number of dogfights that would naturally arise in the course of attempting to complete the primary objective.
-The game would track the number of enemy planes you shot down in total and would rank your character as compared to other famous World War I aces.
-Iconic World War 1 flying aces like the Red Baron as well as other well-known historic figures were included in the game and would occasionally be encountered in dogfights.
-As you progressed through the game your mechanic would provide you intel on where you might encounter these aces.
+The World War 1 campaign mode involves the players through a series of missions.
+Each mission contains an objective (ex: bomb a specific German airport behind enemy lines) as well as a number of dogfights that would naturally arise in the course of attempting to complete the primary objective.
+The game would track the number of enemy planes the players shot down in total and would rank the character as compared to other famous World War I aces.
+Iconic World War 1 flying aces like the Red Baron as well as other well-known historic figures are included in the game and would occasionally be encountered in dogfights.
+When progressing through the game the mechanic would provide intel on where the players might encounter these aces.

-The single Dogfight mode allowed the player to select from a number of historical World War 1 aces with which to engage in a dogfight.
+The single Dogfight mode allows the player to select from a number of historical World War 1 aces with which to engage in a dogfight.

-Head to head mode allowed the player to challenge another player, via modem connection, to a dogfight.
+Head to head mode allows the player to challenge another player to a dogfight.

 Development

 The game's working title was Red Baron, until this name was used by Dynamix for Red Baron when the latter had been publicly announced first.
-Following its original PC release, the game underwent two subsequent patch-style revisions that would add a more realistic plane damage system (source of much of the early controversy, as just one well placed bullet could cause a critical damage and taking non-critical hits were not communicated to the player whatsoever), and active NPC allied planes undergoing their own patrols (in a way similar to enemy patrols), available for free after sending a blank floppy disk to MicroProse.
+Following its original PC release, the game underwent two subsequent patch-style revisions that would add a more realistic plane damage system (source of much of the early controversy, as just one well placed bullet could cause critical damage and taking non-critical hits were not communicated to the player whatsoever), and active NPC allied planes undergoing their patrols (in a way similar to enemy patrols), available for free after sending a blank floppy disk to MicroProse.